 Classroom Problems: I occasionally give students sample problems in class.
 In an in-person class, students are expected to try to solve the problem in pairs or in small groups.
 For the online lectures, you can either do this (perhaps over the phone, with a friend) or try to solve the problems on your own.
-I will give time in the lectures for this, before I then go over the answers.
+I will give time in the lectures for this, or you can hit the pause button, before I then go over the answers.
 Although you might be tempted to not bother trying to answer (and just fast-forward, then write down the correct answer later), research strongly suggests that your learning will be better for the effort - even if you don't solve the problem the first time!